react-static/react-static/docs/config.md

 ## Plugin Api

 React Static has tons of other customization possibilities available through the Plugin system that are not possible through the configuration file.
-Some of thse include:
+Some of these include:

 - Webpack customizations
 - Rendering pipeline customizations and transformations for React components, elements, the Document wrapper, etc.